 agency is responsible for determining the market value and

 classification of all properties and for publishing these values in

 the annual assessment roll.

-Assessment Act establishes eight property classes based on the use of the
+Assessment Act establishes nine property classes based on the use of the

 property.
 Generally, each class determines the level of taxes an individual property

 owner will pay each year - class also determines the exemptions the owner may be

 entitled to.
 BC Assessment categorizes every property in B.C. into one of the

 following nine classes:

 - Supportive Housing